I had lunch last week with two friends who both opened up their own salon’s last year.

 19. How visible will your salon be?
 Will your salon sign be visible?

-You need to make sure you’re actually allowed to run a salon in the facility.
-Your landlord may be excited to get a full service salon in the building, but he/she is probably not the deciding person if you’re actually aloud to do what you intend to do.
+You need to make sure you’re allowed to run a salon in the facility.
+Your landlord may be excited to have a full-service salon in the building, but he/she is probably not the person who decides whether you’re actually allowed to do what you intend to do.

-Finally, don’t forget that you’ll be commuting everyday to the salon yourself.
-Make sure the location fits your private life so that you have easy access to the things that important to you.
+Finally, remember that you’ll be commuting to the salon every day.
+Make sure the location fits your private life so that you have easy access to the things that are important to you.

 Conclusion